Confused about the differences between TFTs, LCDs, and OLEDs?

-LCDs use voltage applied to a field of microscopic liquid crystals to change the crystal’s orientation, which in turn changes the polarization of the liquid crystal which creates light or dark pixels on the display.
+LCDs use voltage applied to a field of microscopic liquid crystals to change the crystal’s orientation.
+The orientation of the crystals changes the polarization of the liquid crystal creating light or dark pixels on the display.

 These pixels are arranged to create characters or graphic images.
 This type of display may be sunlight-readable and may have a backlight, which allows it to be viewed in dark areas.

 OLED displays are an emissive display technology.
 Each dot that is illuminated on the display is creating a small, bright area of glowing phosphor.

 Beautiful, complex images: All of our TFT modules are full-color graphic displays.
 Unlike standard monochrome character displays, you can create complex images for an imaginative user experience.

 Thin and light: These are ideal display modules for handheld devices, communications equipment, information displays, and test and measurement equipment.

 Single Supply: Most of the TFTs use an integrated controller with built-in voltage generation so only a single 3.3v supply is needed for both the panel power and logic voltage.

 LED Backlit: Most TFTs use white LEDs to backlight the display.
 The backlights of some TFT LCDs are bright enough to make them readable in sunlight.

 The term LCD is typically used to refer to a Passive Matrix STN LCD Module.